 Steven Tagle is the child of immigrants from Philippines

-Fellowship awarded to support work towards an MFA in Creative Writing, Fiction at UMass Amherst
+Fellowship awarded to support work towards an MFA in Creative Writing and Fiction at University of Massachusetts Amherst

 Steven was born in California, the son of Filipino immigrants.
 As an adolescent, he feared that being gay would bring shame to his family, so he threw himself into becoming the stereotype of the Asian overachiever: National Merit Scholar, newspaper editor, literary magazine editor in chief.